Home / 5G / Protocols / PHY / PRACH

 What does PRACH do in 5G NR?

-PRACH carries the random access preamble that lets the UE begin the radio access process with the network.
+PRACH carries the random-access preamble that lets the UE begin the radio access process with the network.

 Why is PRACH important for initial access?